 You’re an inspiration to us all!
 Your outstanding performance helped push up our company revenues to greater heights.
 Thank you!

 I’d like to recognize the entire team for surpassing their goals for the quarter!
 Their hard work is turning into tangible profits for our team and company!

 We wanted to let you know that having you on our team makes all the difference.
-Thanks for all you do.
+Thanks for doing a great job!